MitaliShah/voyage-11-prework/README.md

 ### Resources used for this project: [Parallax Effect](https://www.youtube.com/watch?v=JttTcnidSdQ). [scroll to top function](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp).
 [Images from](https://www.pexels.com/)

 ## Instructions:
-### No installation is necessary too run this project.
+### No installation is necessary to run this project.
 You can simply access the project using [this link](https://mitalishah.github.io/voyage-11-prework/).